pop-os/docs/src/manage-apps/using-pop-shop.md

 # The Pop!\_Shop

 Pop!\_OS includes a GUI application called the Pop!\_Shop for easy installation and management of open-source and proprietary applications.
-Packages in the Pop!\_Shop are downloaded from System76's worldwide CDN, which mirrors Ubuntu's repositories to provide a selection of vetted software packages.
+Packages listed in the Pop!\_Shop reference several sources:

+- .Deb Packages - Debian packages from default sources are referenced from System76's worldwide CDN.
+This CDN combines mirrored Ubuntu repositories with applications packaged specifically for Pop!\_OS.
+This dedicated CDN also provides Pop!\_OS users with improved bandwidth and resource up-time.
+- Flatpak Applications - The Pop!\_Shop also references Flathub applications hosted on [FlatHub.org](https://flathub.org/home).
+- AppStream Data from Third-party Repositories - Applications will appear in the Pop!\_Shop if the user configures third-party repositories in Repoman, and the application provides AppStream metadata to the Pop!\_Shop.

 ---